Fdawgs/node-poppler/README.md

 `options` object requires atleast one of the following to be set: `jpegFile`; `pdfFile`; `pngFile`; `psFile`; `svgFile`; `tiffFile`.

-Example of calling poppler.pdfToCairo with a promise:
+Example of calling poppler.pdfToCairo with a promise, to convert only the first and second page of a PDF file to PNG:

 ```js
 const { Poppler } = require('node-poppler');